HighlanderRobotics/Highlanders-Training/Docs/General/GitWorkflow.md

 You should see your current branch in blue in the command prompt if you are using git bash.
 Otherwise you can use `git status` to check your branch.

 Right now, this branch is only local to your computer.
-To upload this branch to everyone else:
+To upload this branch to the remote repository so others can view it:
 `git push --set-upstream origin <branch name>`

 Once you have pushed the branch for the first time, it should show up on GitHub and be accessable by others.